This is your “official” weekend getaway in McKinney, Texas, to enjoy with friends and family.

 Landon Winery is right in the middle of downtown.
 Enjoy a wine tasting or two, and sit outside on the shaded patio to enjoy local wines.
 If you’re a planner, you may want to book a winemaking class (in advance) if you’ve thought about making your own wine.
 Or how about a lesson where you will learn what wines pair well with certain foods?
 How fun would that be!

 No one will go hungry while walking around the square in McKinney.
-From sandwiches to pizza, to an upscale steakhouse and drinks, to the best desserts, there is something here for everyone’s palette.
+From sandwiches to pizza to an upscale steakhouse and drinks to the best desserts, there is something here for everyone’s palate in Mckinney, TX, restaurants on the square.

 Local Yocal BBQ & Grill